kddubey/cappr/README.md

 ## Motivation

-Improve my understanding of how LMs work.
+Improve my understanding of how to use autoregressive LMs for classification.
 Big and small.
 With and without RLHF.

 Product-y motivation: create a more usable zero-shot text classification interface than